timbru31/SilkSpawners/README.md

 * Localization
 * Economy addon [SilkSpawnersEcoAddon](http://dev.bukkit.org/bukkit-plugins/silkspawnersecoaddon)
 * Shop addon [SilkSpawnersShopAddon](https://spigotmc.org/resources/12028/) (login required, Premium Plugin)
+* BossBarAPI support for >= 1.9, otherwise BarAPI can be used

 *Third party features, all of them can be disabled*
 * Metrics for usage statistics